ATO Forced Business Wind Up

 There are different types of wind up proceedings which essentially are split between whether the company is deemed as solvent or insolvent.
 This means whether they are still able to trade or not.

 The ATO commonly winds companies up as insolvent.
-The deem this to be the case when tax debt exists which is unable to be repaid.
-Having outstanding tax debts is the most common way Australian business are forced to close their doors.
+They deem this to be the case when tax debt exists which is unable to be repaid.
+Having outstanding tax debts is the most common way Australian business is forced to close its doors.

-We help our clients avoid this situation, with finance options and advice about company structuring.
+We help our clients avoid this situation, with finance options and advice about company structure.
 We can also negotiate with the tax office and other people owed money by business owners.